BastiHz/Java-Course-Projects/Recipes/README.md

 A Spring Boot application that provides a REST API for a database containing recipes.

+You can register users, send in recipes, modify and delete them.
+The data is stored in a local database.
+There is no frontend so you have to use the console or an app like Postman to send requests.

 ### Usage

 The server listens on `http://localhost:8080`.